Whether at the pool, beach, or on a hike in the summer a question many parents face is how to navigate summertime treats.

 How to Navigate the Summertime Treats

-Summer is a time of looser rules, more laid back schedules, gatherings with loved ones, and a fun excursions.
+Summer is a time of looser rules, more laid back schedules, gatherings with loved ones, and fun excursions.
 And for many of us, special food treats are also associated with summer fun.
 As a parent, finding the balance between relaxing the rules, celebrating summer, and still keeping our kids healthy can feel like a challenge.
-Here are some approaches you can take that might help you navigate this inevitable summer struggle:
+Here are some approaches you can take that might help you navigate this inevitable summertime struggle:

-What it comes down to is that there is no right or wrong answer here, but establishing what you are open to will help you both to be clearer with your kids and to stick to your answer if (when) the whining starts.
+What it comes down to is that there is no right or wrong answer here, but establishing what you are open to will help you both to be clearer with your kids and to stick to your decision if (when) the whining starts.